 - News & Insights/

-Arthur J. Gallagher welcomes 100th employee to Llantrisant centre of excellence FOO
+Arthur J. Gallagher welcomes 100th employee to Llantrisant centre of excellence

 Arthur J. Gallagher has welcomed its 100th colleague to the Llantrisant office as it progresses the second phase of a three-year deal with the Welsh Government aimed at recruiting local talent.